 Who is eligible for community organizing grants?

-Eligibility is set by each funding program, but community organizing grants in this category most often support: Nonprofits, 501(c)(3) Public Charity, Tribal Nation and Tribal Organization.
+Eligibility is set by each funding program, but community organizing grants in this category most often support: Nonprofits, Tribal Nation, 501(c)(3) Public Charity and Public Authority.
 Check each grant's eligibility summary for the exact applicant types and requirements.

 How much funding is available?